CyberTrashPanda/cybertrashpanda.github.io/_posts/2024-5-30-Creating-a-CICD-pipeline-for-my-resume.md

+---
+layout: default
-# Building a CI/CD pipeline for my CV
+title: Creating a CI/CD pipeline for my CV.
+date: 2024-05-30
+categories: devops
+---

 In this blogpost I will discuss how I build a CI/CD pipeline for my resume site.
 The technologies used are the following: